bikes

 If any brake fluid leakage is visible.

 If any brake lever feels loose, spongy and/or can be compressed completely to the handlebar and it’s not due to an incorrect set of the brake lever’s distance to the handlebar.
 Full braking power requires, that the brake levers are stiff and can NOT touch the grips during their full compression.
 Loose brake lever may be caused by some air in the brake hose, caliper or the brake fluid reservoir, which is very dangerous and can lead to an accident very easily!
-Each individual brake must be able to hold the motorcycle securely, when You push the motorcycle against the brake.
+Each individual brake must be able to hold the motorcycle securely, when You push the motorcycle forward or backward.

 Table of contents: